Category Archives: Melan

 ~ Ping Pong Ball Halves~

 She stared at the ping pong ball halves on the floor.
 (There were 26 of them.
-She knew because she counted them when counting to ten didn’t squash down to throw her son and his friends out of the house.)
+She knew because she counted them as she squashed down the urge to throw her son and his friends out of the house.)

 Her son wasn’t mischievous, but he wouldn’t say no to excitement.
 Same with Luca.
 Melanie was the worst person to ask for explanations.
 Her answers almost always made less sense than the questions.